thruthesky/fireflutter/docs/english/user.md

 ### UpdateBirthdayField

+Easily modify member birthdate information using the `UpdateBirthday` widget.
 You can use this widget to display birthday and let user to update his birthday in profile screen.

 ### UserTile